ANSANJAY/LinuxPosixTimerTutorial/5_TimerDemo.md

 This guide is an elaborate walkthrough of the  on implementing Timer, a Linux timer utility.
 Timer is created to run as a one-shot timer and can also be configured to run periodically.
 This guide includes interview questions to help you prepare for discussions about the topic.

 ## Source Code Location 📍
-- The source code is located in the **guitar directory** in the GitHub repo.
+- The source code is located in the **codebase directory** in this GitHub repo.
 - The file to look at is `Timer_example_demo1.c`.

 ## Required Header Files 📂